CBKarabudak/simple-counter/README.md

 - Type what number you want the counter to start from.

-- A little number appears at the top of your screen, and unfortunately is not moveable.
+- A little number appears at the top of your screen.

 Usage: